PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:35:14
+Last updated: 2024-04-02 16:36:18
-Random Quote: I know but one freedom and that is the freedom of the mind. - Antoine de Saint-Exupéry
+Random Quote: How wonderful that we have met with a paradox.
+Now we have some hope of making progress. - Niels Bohr